preciofishbone/OmniaDocsG2/release-notes/3.0.0/index.rst

 - It is now possible to control which image providers can be used.
 - Added skeleton loaders to appropriate places.
-- Keyboard controls of omnia has been expanded.
+- Keyboard controls of Omnia has been expanded.
 - Calendar rollup has now recieved an updated design.
 - It is now possible to download customer SPFx packages from Omnia admin.
 The download page includes a clear guide of how to do this.
-- The omnia HTML structure is now complient with WCAG 2.1.
+- The Omnia HTML structure is now complient with WCAG 2.1.

 Web Content Management
 ***********************